Trekky12/kburns-slideshow/docs/gui.md

 ### Audio file details

 By clicking on a audio file the audio file settings are displayed.

 ![12_audio](screenshots/12_audio.png)

 ### Remove slide/audio file

-A slide or audio file can be removed from the slideshow by clicking the `Remove` button on the details.
+A slide or audio file can be removed from the slideshow by clicking the `Delete` button on the details.

 ### Move slide/audio file